This page is a resource for all colleagues working in General Practice

 EDi will provide hard & soft copies of all relevant materials and will also provide each delegate with a copy of “That’s not how we do it here” by John Kotter for reading between programme modules.

 How to apply

-To obtain a place on this programme, you will need to complete an Expression of Interest (EoI) via the link below.
-Once your EoI has been submitted you will be able to download your application form.
+Places are limited, but to obtain a place on this programme, you will need to complete a simple application form via the link below.

-Can you please fully complete the application form and return it to leadership.SW@leadershipacademy.nhs.uk by 5pm, Friday 24th July.
-There is no fee to attend, by confirming your place, you will be signing up to a cancellation charge of £500 for non-attendance or cancellation of your place.
+Please ensure you complete the application fully.
+There is no fee to attend, however by confirming your place, you will be signing up to a cancellation charge of £150 for non-attendance or cancellation of your place.